EDIorg/data-package-best-practices/webpages/3_describe/3a_data_managers/3a2_attributes_units.md

-Attributes and Units in LTER Data Packages (SBC-LTER)
+# Attributes and Units for EML Metadata

-2009-03-03, v 0.9, M. O'Brien

-Includes Excerpts from and modifications of

-EML Best Practices for Units DRAFT (LTER IMC Units Dictionary Working Group)

-2009-02-13

-and

-EML 2.1.0 Schema Documentation (EML Development group)

-2009-03-01

-1\.
-Introduction
+## Introduction

 In general use, the term 'attribute' defines a property of an object, element or a file (in computer science).
 In database vocabulary, a table